ljara2106/InvokeLambda/README.md

 3. Access the application through a web browser.
 4. Select a Lambda function from the dropdown menu.
 5. Click the "Invoke" button to trigger the selected Lambda function.
+6. NOTE: It is a good idea, to password protect this application to avoid security issues.